Empire Theory, Part II: Power Dynamics

 A conservative coalition is when mid players coordinate to oppose the actions of high in an empire.
 For example, if the federal government is trying to pass a law curtailing the power of state governments, state governors might ally to oppose the legislation.
 If the CEO of a startup tries to push for the adoption of particular code testing policies, the engineering team leaders might collectively reject the CEO’s policy.
 In both cases, the mid coalition may succeed; conservative coalitions can block attempted changes by high, but will often succeed only at slowing high rather than halting them altogether.

 The third anti-high coalition is the secession coalition.
 Mid players will often have their own empires within the larger empire.
 If the benefits of being coordinated by the high power are not worth the costs, then mid powers will be incentivized to exit the empire.
-Sometimes mid players will simply leave the empire, although frequently this move will be blocked by coordination mechanisms (e.g. military force in the context of a local government breaking off from a national government or social pressure in the context of a manager leaving a tech startup).
+Sometimes mid players will simply leave the empire, although frequently this move will be blocked by coordination mechanisms, by which we mean social technology that incentivizes coordination and usually doesn’t require live players to pilot.
+Examples would be military force in the context of a local government breaking off from a national government, or social pressure in the context of a manager leaving a tech startup.
 In these cases, mid players can ally to aid each other in breaking away from the empire.
-The US civil war is a classic example of this.
+The American Civil War is a classic example of this.

 The risk of mids creating a dissolution coalition provides a strong motivation for high to distribute valuable resources to mid players so as to make the empire’s continued existence preferable to them.
 Such distribution is viable if high’s domination of resources persists, through some kind of growth; otherwise high is merely giving away its own advantage.
 Such generosity might slow down a particular dissolution attempt, but will make success more likely when dissolution is attempted.